asapriyavb02/home-appliances-inventory-dashboard/README.md

 ## Files
 - `Home Appliances.pbix`: the Power BI dashboard file
-- `Home Appliance Inventory.xlsx`: the dataset used
+- `Home Appliance Inventory.csv`: the dataset used

 ## How to Open
 Download the `.pbix` file and open it with Power BI Desktop (free).